CGS 2100 Microcomputer Applications for Business and Economics

 data and devices, security issues, protecting data and devices

 - Excel: spreadsheets and numeric analysis

-- There are five turn-in Microsoft Office assignments; one is Word, and the other four are
+- There are five turn-in Microsoft Office assignments

-The Word assignment is used as the FSU
+The first Word assignment is used as the FSU

 "Computer Competency Component" capstone